Salahalioui/Virtual-Try-on/replit.md

 ## Overview

 Virtual Try-On is a React-based AI application that allows users to upload their photo and an outfit image to generate photorealistic try-on visualizations.
-The app leverages Google's Gemini AI to create realistic clothing overlays on user photos, supporting different body types and providing an interactive virtual dressing room experience.
+The app uses OpenRouter to access Google's Gemini 2.5 Flash Image Preview model, creating realistic clothing overlays on user photos, supporting different body types and providing an interactive virtual dressing room experience.

 ## User Preferences